fbpx

 Who can support me if I am refused a caesarean birth?

-If you choose a caesarean birth but your hospital refuses to carry it out, you can ask to speak to the Director/Head of Midwifery or the Clinical Director.
+If you choose a caesarean birth but your hospital refuses to carry it out, you can ask to speak to the Director/Head of Midwifery or the Clinical Director/Clinical Lead for Obstetrics.

 If you don’t know the details for the Director/Head of Midwifery or Clinical Director, you can ask your midwife and/or the Patient Advice and Liaison service (PALS) (if you are in England or Wales) to put you in touch.
-The Trust website will have a page with PALS’ details on it.
+Health Boards in Scotland will have a patient support service.
+The Trust or Health Board website will have a page with PALS’ or the patient support service’s details on it.

 • If you feel you are not being listened to, or are being told no, you can contact us for advice on our our advice form.